Thavarshan/otrium/README.md

 $ cp .env.example .env && chmod +x bin/otrium
 ```

 This is to set the application configurations and prepare them for usage.
 A file with the name `.env` or `.env.example` has been provided with `otrium`.
-This is where you may save information regarding the application for instance the database credentials.
+This is where you may save sensitive information regarding the application for instance the database credentials.

 Make sure you rename `.env.example` to `.env` and set your `MySQL` database credentials in the `.env` file.